open innovation funnel

 1. Scouting and Discovery

-At the top of the funnel, the focus is on identifying promising external inputs.
-This includes engaging startups, academic institutions, partners, and employees to surface potential solutions.
-Rather than relying on chance discoveries, organizations use technology scouting tools and defined criteria to systematically explore emerging technologies and market-ready innovations that align with business priorities.
+At the top of the open innovation funnel, the focus is on identifying promising external inputs.
+This includes engaging startups, academic institutions, partners, and employees to surface potential solutions that align with strategic business needs.

 2. Intake and Submission

-Once opportunities are identified, they must enter the system in a consistent, structured way.
-Submission portals enable organizations to collect inputs in a standardized format, ensuring the right data is captured.
-Tagging and categorization help align entries with internal goals, making it easier to match solutions with relevant business challenges or departments.
+Once opportunities are identified, they must enter the open innovation funnel in a consistent, structured way.
+Submission portals enable organizations to collect inputs in a standardized format, ensuring the right data is captured from the start.

 3. Evaluation and Prioritization

-With a pipeline full of submissions, organizations need a robust method for assessing value.
-This often involves assigning internal experts or leveraging AI tools to evaluate technologies, startups, or concepts based on feasibility, scalability, and expected ROI.
-Collaborative review platforms streamline decision-making, reduce bias, and ensure transparency in how priorities are set.
+With a pipeline full of submissions, organizations need a robust method for assessing value within the open innovation funnel.
+This often involves assigning internal experts or using advanced tools to evaluate technologies, startups, or concepts based on feasibility, scalability, and expected ROI.

 4. Proof of Concept (PoC) or Piloting

-High-potential opportunities move into testing.
-Whether it’s a new technology, an external partnership, or a novel product concept, running PoCs in a controlled environment allows teams to gather data, refine assumptions, and validate impact.
-Early wins in this stage help build internal support and reduce perceived risk.
+High-potential opportunities move into the testing stage of the open innovation funnel.
+Whether it is a new technology, an external partnership, or a novel product concept, running PoCs in a controlled environment allows teams to gather data, refine assumptions, and validate impact.

 5. Scale-Up and Integration